jouellnyc/Porsche_L9110/README.md

 # Porsche_L9110

-A remote control car based off of toy motors and the L9110 DC Motor  Controller.
+A (remote control?) toy  car based off of toy motors and the L9110 DC Motor  Controller.

 The repository name is hopefully obviously silly.